wing5wong/artisan-whs-static/source/_news/2020-08-07_everyones-got-a-dream-job-in-mr-sandman.md

 Like all of Sharyn's shows, Mr Sandman is an original production.

-Three of the principals are **Oisin Broadhead**, Emily Corcoran and Nikita McDonald.
+Three of the principals are **Oisin Broadhead** (former WHS student), Emily Corcoran and Nikita McDonald.

 Emily (12) is the child dreamer, in whose dreams the rest of the cast dance.